Skip to content

 Performance

 This document describes the performance characteristics of proxmox-sdk and the optimisations applied to startup time, per-request throughput, and the SDK hot paths.
+It focuses on the v0.0.8 performance work: generated route metadata, lazy Pydantic model shards, SQLite/WAL mock state, optional faster JSON serialization, and the decision to keep native acceleration at the ASGI server boundary through the Granian Docker image.

 Startup Time